nuuuwan/news_lk3_data/README.md

 *2024-03-12 21:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/China-technology-giant-Xiaomi-starts-electric-car-sales/108-278715) · `en`

-March 12, (Daily Mirror) -  Chinese technology giant Xiaomi says it will start deliveries of its first electric vehicle (EV) this month - its first ever foray into the competitive automotive industry.
+March 12, (BBC)-  Chinese technology giant Xiaomi says it will start deliveries of its first electric vehicle (EV) this month - its first ever foray into the competitive automotive industry.

 China's fifth-largest smartphone maker says it has 59 stores in 29 cities around the country to take orders.